-1. First, you’ll need to sauté the aromatics for the vegan queso.
+1. First, you’ll sauté the aromatics for the vegan queso dip.
 In a large pot or dutch oven, add the olive oil, onions and a dash of salt.
 Saute over medium-high heat for about 5 minutes or until the onions are soft and golden.

 2. Add the garlic and butternut squash, and stir around for a minute.
 Then, pour in the broth, bring to a boil, lower to a simmer, and cover for 10 minutes.

 3. While the butternut squash is simmering, add the raw cashews, nutritional yeast, white miso, dijon mustard, lemon juice, and garlic powder to a high speed blender (like a Vitamix or Ninja).

 4. Spoon the butternut squash mixture from the pot into the high speed blender.
 Blend until smooth and creamy.

 5. Taste, and add ½ tsp salt.
 Then, taste again.
 Add another ½ tsp salt, if needed.

 6. Pour the vegan cheese sauce back into the pot.

-7. Add the can of Rotel to the vegan cheese sauce.
-Mix together.
+7. Add the can of Rotel to the pot, and mix together the vegan queso dip.
 Taste, and adjust seasonings, if needed (salt? lemon juice?).

 8. Serve.
-If you prefer your queso a little warmer, warm over low heat for a few minutes, stirring occasionally.
+Prefer your vegan queso a little warmer?
+Stir over low heat for a few minutes.